Dealer Prep Fee Scam Exposed

 A dealer prep fee is a set amount charged by a car dealership to cover the cost of making a new vehicle ready (prepped) for sale, when it arrives on the lot from the manufacturer.

 Dealers normally charge an excessive amount for this service.
 It can be anywhere from a $500 to a few thousand dollars depending on the dealer.
-Realizing the profit potential, some dealers have started charging this excessive fee on used car sales also.
+Realizing the profit potential, some dealers have started charging this excessive fee on used cars also.

 When a dealer receives a new vehicle from the factory they must remove the protective plastic coating covering the inside and outside of the vehicle, check the fluids, install fuses, road test 3 to 10 miles, wash, wax, vacuum, put on the antenna, and install the license plate holders.